Acs1987/mcp-workshop-dotnet/docs/02-mcp-server.md

 ## Develop To-do List Management Logic

 1. Make sure that you're using GitHub Copilot Agent Mode with the model of `Claude Sonnet 4` or `GPT-4.1`.
-1. Make sure that the `context7` and `sequentialthinking` MCP server is up and running.
+1. Make sure that both `microsoft.docs.mcp` and `sequentialthinking` MCP servers are up and running.
 1. Use the prompt like below to implement a to-do list management logic.

     ```text
     I'd like to implement a to-do list management logic in the ASP.NET Core Minimal API app.
 Follow the instructions below for the app development.

-    - Use context7.
     - Identify all the steps first, which you're going to do.
     - Your working directory is `workshop/src/McpTodoServer.ContainerApp`.
     - Use SQLite as a database and should use the in-memory feature.